Eight Daoist Immortals

-He loved nature and his trademark image in popular culture is of carrying in his arm a flower basket, thus Lan Caihe sands for gentle yin-wood in Five Agents and ☴ (巽) in Eight Trigrams.
+Lan Caihe stands for gentle yin-wood in Five Agents and ☴ (巽) in Eight Trigrams.

 Han Xiangzi (韩湘子)

-Allegedly Han Xiangzi was the nephew of Han Yu, a Tang Dynasty high official, writer and neo-Confucius who viewed the social success as the highest accomplishment of life, which is quite a departure from the original Confucianism.
+Allegedly Han Xiangzi was the nephew of Han Yu, a Tang Dynasty high official, writer and neo-Confucius who viewed the social success as the highest accomplishment of life, which is quite a departure from the original Confucian’s teaching.

-It is said that Han Xiangzi once attended his uncle’s high profile birthday party as a hermit Daoist and showed the guests how to edit the external environment, which was his way to show the world there is something more advanced than mundane achievements.
+It is said that Han Xiangzi once attended his uncle’s high profile birthday party as a hermit Daoist and showed the guests how to edit the external environment, which was his way to explain to the guests there is something more advanced than mundane achievements.

 Han Xiangzi is best known for his drought relief deeds for farmers.
-As legend has it, whenever he played a certain tune on his vertical bamboo flute, the sky would rain.
+As legend has it, whenever he played a certain tune on his bamboo flute, the sky would start to rain.

 Thus he sands for water in Five Agents and ☵ (坎) in Eight Trigrams.

-Ah, so the eight programs are representative of the eight immortals??
+Ah, so the eight programs are representatives of the eight immortals??
 Or is it the five arrangements.